BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 beginning to end, performing all its intermediate steps in sequence.
 This is the easiest way to think about programming.

 Concurrency breaks a program into pieces, typically called *tasks*.
-These tasks are, as much as possible, run independently of each other, with the hope that the whole program will now run faster.
+As much as possible, these tasks run independently of each other, with the hope that the whole program runs faster.

 That's concurrency in a nutshell: Independently-running tasks.

-At this point your brain should be exploding with questions:
+At this point your mind should be filled with questions:

 *   How do I start a task?